 Fortunately, the pest control industry is keeping ahead of the problem with new solutions and treatments such as the cutting-edge Exacticide electric duster, which can apply these solutions in the places where they’ll have the greatest effect.

 A new chemical called Ivermectin won the 2015 Nobel Prize for Medicine.
-It’s now in development as a treatment for bed bug issues.
+It’s now in development as a bed bug infestation treatment.
 It works by adhering to the body of insects, paralyzing them and killing them.
 Still, it will not be available for commercial use for some time.

 Other new ways to treat bed bug issues are making their way to the marketplace, too.
 Insect traps with a surface similar to Velcro cause pests to get permanently stuck.
 Additional treatments mimic chemicals called pheromones, which attract insects into a trap.